View all publications on Google Scholar

 Science Communication

-This project is a collaboration with researchers in Ecology and Evolutionary Biology, Journalism, and Education.
-The purpose is to assess the training methods used in a joint graduate STEM/undergraduate journalism science communication course in which scientists are trained to communicate their research to the public via media.
+This research area started as a collaboration with researchers in Ecology and Evolutionary Biology, Journalism, and Education.
+The purpose was to assess the training methods used in a joint graduate STEM/undergraduate journalism science communication course in which scientists are trained to communicate their research to the public via media.
+It has since grown to assessments of science communication / communicators on social media.

 Capers, R. S., Oeldorf-Hirsch, A., Wyss, R., Burgio, K. R., & Rubega, M. A. (2022).
 What did they learn?
 Objective assessment tools show mixed effects of training on science communication behaviors.
 Frontiers in Communication, 6(February), 1–11. https://doi.org/10.3389/fcomm.2021.805630